hamlim/projects/packages/property-controls/README.md

 The Property Controls package exports the following:

-- `controlTypes` - An object of support property controls
+- `types` - An object of support property controls
 - `getInitialState` - A function that takes in the property controls and returns an object with the initial state
 - `reducer` - A reducer function that accepts `state` and an `action` that looks like `{ name, value }`